acmepjz/meandmyshadow/docs/ScriptAPI.md

 (draft)

-The script language is Lua 5.2 (later we may bump it to 5.3).
+The script language is Lua 5.3.

 Always check `ScriptAPI.cpp` for the newest API changed unmentioned in this document.